Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Serving/README.md

 ## Providing a RESTful API
 My example apllication will respond to two routes:
-* When calling `localhost:8000/`, you will get a JSON returned, representing the prediction for the [Data/Own_dat/MNIST-0.png](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/Data/Own_dat/MNIST-0.png) file, this route is only used for demonstration purposes.
+* When calling `localhost:8000/`, you will get a JSON returned, representing the prediction for the [Data/Own_dat/MNIST-0.png](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/Data/Own_dat/MNIST-0.png) file, this route is used for demonstration purposes only.
-* The more important route is `localhost:8000/predict`, which is used for the actual prediction request.
+* The important route is `localhost:8000/predict`, which is used for the actual prediction request.
 It will expect a JSON as request parameter, containing a 2-dimensional integer array, representing the pixel values of a grayscale picture.
 Inside the 2D array, each array in the second dimension should contain the pixel information of a row of the picture (so the array should be of shape: [heigth][length])

 ### Define application and route
 With flask, you can create your application by calling the `Flask()` constructor: